 - Have a valid study permit or POE letter of introduction that meets the travel exemption

-If possible, consider having a COVID test and bringing proof of your negative test result
+- Have a COVID test and bring proof of your negative test result.

 - Purchase a mask or face covering to wear throughout your travel